MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 ---
 title: Reference for common Windows settings
-description: This page lists the settings that are supported on Windows 10 and Windows 11, but were introduced in earlier Windows versions. ms.date: 02/27/2024 ms.topic: article
+description: This page lists the settings that are supported by both Windows 10 and Windows 11. ms.date: 02/27/2024 ms.topic: article
 keywords: windows 10, windows 11, settings